Fusion-Data-Company/ifastrecruit/replit.md

 ## Overview

 iFast Broker is a sophisticated enterprise recruiting platform that combines AI voice agents with automated candidate pipeline management.
-The application integrates multiple external services including ElevenLabs for voice agents, Indeed/Apify for job sourcing, Slack for team collaboration, and various other tools to create a comprehensive recruiting workflow automation system.
+The application is built exclusively around ElevenLabs agent integration (agent_0601k4t9d82qe5ybsgkngct0zzkm) as the single source of truth for all recruiting data.

 The platform is designed as a single-user enterprise solution with real-time capabilities, featuring a modern glassmorphic UI with cyberpunk-inspired design elements.
-It provides end-to-end recruiting functionality from job posting and candidate sourcing to interview scheduling and team onboarding.
+It provides comprehensive candidate management and interview tracking, with all data sourced directly from ElevenLabs conversations and automated processing.

 ## User Preferences